-This exercise is designed to help you feel more comfortable being touched more intimately when you have been feeling anxious about sex, or when you and your partner want to get 'reacquainted' with each other's bodies to improve your sex life.
+This exercise will help you feel comfortable with more intimate touch if you have been feeling anxious about sex, or when you and your partner want to get 'reacquainted' with each other's bodies.
 Talk to each other before you start the exercise about what you both feel more or less comfortable with, so you can ensure that you make the experience as positive as possible.

 Have your partner arouse you by touching your body, not including your genitals, using their hands, mouth, hair or anything else - they can be as creative as they like!
 Focus on the sensations and feelings you get from different kinds of touch - these may include feeling sexually aroused as well as other sensations, such as ticklishness.
 Give feedback and suggestions, without being critical.
 If you find your mind wandering, bring it back to focusing on the sensations.
 Your partner's job is to check out with you what you like (and don't like) and to respond to your suggestions.